Surratt House Museum: Museum

 The house was confiscated by the federal government after Mary Surratt's conviction.
 It was later sold, and was privately owned until 1965.
 In 1939, when owned by Mrs. Ella Curtin, the structure suffered light damage in a fire.

 On February 24, 1965, the Surratt House was donated to the Maryland-National Capital Park and Planning Commission (M-NCPPC) by B. K. Miller, a longtime Clinton merchant, and his son, Thomas V. Miller.
 The plan at the time was to move the house to the Clinton Regional Park (now Louise F. Cosca Regional Park), but that did not happen.
 In 1968, the M-NCPPC paid roughly $76,000 to purchase a 1 acre plot of land beneath the house.
 The following year, the United States Department of Housing and Urban Development provided the M-NCPPC a $38,115 grant to help pay for the land purchase.

 The Surratt House was listed on the National Register of Historic Places in 1973.
 The house was restored by the M-NCPPC, and the restoration completed on October 2, 1975.

 Citizens interested in Mary Surratt formed the Surratt Society in 1975.
 The Surrattsville tavern and house are a historical site run today by the Surratt Society.
 It is devoted to mid-19th century Maryland life and the Abraham Lincoln assassination, especially to conspiracy theories surrounding the Lincoln assassination which tend to exonerate Mrs. Surratt.
-Some of the furniture and decorative artworks in the house are originals owned by Mary Surratt.
+The house consists of period furniture, none of which belonged to the Surratts, except for a writing desk owned by Mary.
 The James O. Hall Research Center is located there.

 A modern private home next to the Surratt House was acquired by the M-NCPCC, and serves as a gift shop, research center, and offices.